 How much water do we use?

-On an average day, Chilliwack uses 28 million litres of water.
-But in the summer, we use up to 52 million litres of water per day!
+On an average day, Chilliwack uses 34 million litres of water.
+But in the summer, we have used up to 60 million litres of water in one day!

 Lawn watering uses approximately 30% of the summer water consumption.
 Most lawns only require 2.5 cm (1 inch) of water per week.
 Water your lawn in the morning to minimize the amount of water lost to evaporation.